 It's important to mention environmental and ethical aspects of minimalism.
 When you know how clothing is made, what it takes to make an eyeshadow palette, purchases are no longer just my business, my choice impacts other people’s lives.
 I don’t think that thinking about these things is a bad thing, it is important to be aware and make the right decisions.
 However, thoughts like “I wish I didn’t know” can really consume a lot of our mental energy.
 Ignorance is bliss, as they say.

-What in my opinion can help with these triggers that I have mentioned?
-Well, here are 3 hacks that I started to use in my life, that hopefully will help you as well (if you are struggling).
+What can help with these triggers that I have mentioned?
+Well, here are 3 tips that I started to use in my life, that hopefully will help you as well (if you are struggling with similar issues).

 Minimize your exposure to advertising.
 Unsubscribe from newsletters, channels that constantly promote products, turn off ads on your computer.
 That way you will not need to be worried about missing out.
 Protect yourself from unnecessary information.